Branvier/branvier/README.md

 ## Service

-The Service manages and encapsulates all state and business logic related to a model.
+The Service implements the actual business logic and data manipulation.

 Reponsabilities: